Aider-AI/aider/docs/ctags.md

 a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of the whole repository** including all declared variables and functions with call signatures.
-This map enables GPT to better comprehend and navigate all the code in larger repos.
+This *repo map* enables GPT to better comprehend and navigate all the code in larger repos.

 ## The problem: code context